ptupitsyn/ptupitsyn.github.io/_posts/2016-08-08-Whats-New-In-Ignite-Net-1-8.md

 # Entity Framework Second Level Cache

-Apache Ignite is often used as a middleware
+Apache Ignite is often used as a middle layer between disk-based RDBMS and the application logic to increase performance.
+Common approach is to implement a write-through & read-through [cache store](https://ptupitsyn.github.io/Entity-Framework-Cache-Store/).
+However, this approach requires changing existing data layer completely and switching to Ignite APIs.

+Now there is a new way to boost database performance in Entity Framework 6.x applications which requires only minimal configuration changes.

 https://apacheignite-net.readme.io/docs/entity-framework-second-level-cache